gosukiwi/sugarscript/README.md

 # SugarScript
 AppGameKit's Tier 1 on steroids, inspired by CoffeeScript and Python.

-SugarScript is a language that compiles to AppGameKit's Tier 1.
+SugarScript is a **functional**, statically typed language that compiles to AppGameKit's Tier 1.
 It enables you to write games using AGK's interpreter, so they can run on any platform with minimal setup.

 Needless to say, you need to own AppGameKit Classic.

-# Philosophy
-* Expressive: If it can read like English, it's easier to understand.
-* Concise: When possible, prefer the shorter syntax.
-* Strict: Linting tools exist for a reason, consistency is a good thing.
-It makes code easier to read.
-* Powerful: [Lambdas](https://en.wikipedia.org/wiki/Higher-order_function), together with lots of syntactic sugar give you enough power as to not miss mainstream languages
-* Simple: It's just Tier 1 under the hood

 # Syntax